My AI Usage Policy

 • Spelling and grammar.
 I use a mix of Google Docs and Microsoft Word, depending on client preference, to capture my ideas and words.
 Both platforms have built in spellchecking tools.
 I rely on those to catch spelling errors as I write.
 But that’s it.

 • Editing.
 I don’t use any tool to rewrite any of my text at any time.
 I carefully review everything I write with my own two eyes to check for grammar, syntax, and general awesomeness.
 If my copy sucks on the first (or second) pass, I keep refining it until it shines.
-You get 100% original copy powered exclusively by Liz, every time.
+You get 100% original copy powered exclusively by me, every time.

-My Final Thoughts on AI
+Final Thoughts on AI

 As a writer, I take my craft seriously.
 I also guard my creative output fiercely.

 Much of my work is on behalf of clients, and they own the final product.
 What they do with it is up to them.
+I trust them to use my words for good.

 Just file that last sentence under “things I never imagined having to say.”